Education Research Current Organisation and Cooperation NL

 The research in Organizational Change and Resilience (OCR) cluster is related to the area of cultural dynamics and organizational change, and conducts research on processes of creating, maintaining, and disrupting organizational policies and practices.
 In this research domain the research cluster investigate change in complex, mixed public-private settings, such as megaprojects, as well as in administrative change processes in various settings including crisis management and higher education.
 Resilience in this cluster refers both to organizational stability (i.e. inertia) and organizational change.
 Methodologically, the cluster adopts a variety of approaches to unravel adaptive capacity of organizations and their capabilities for change.
 This cluster is headed by Dr. Teelken.

-PhD students make an important contribution to the research in the Department of Organization Science.
+PhD students make an important contribution to the research in the Department of Organization Sciences.
 In recent years, some of our PhD graduates have been successful at publishing in major scientific journals.
 In the future we will be looking to offer talented and enthusiastic aspiring PhD candidates the opportunity to join our research team.

 Students interested in applying for our PhD programme should contact the management team to find out what opportunities currently exist for research proposals and grants.
 PhD students usually complete their doctoral dissertation within four years at the Department.
 However, sometimes it is also possible for candidates to combine their PhD with teaching responsibilities, completing the dissertation in up to five years.